Crock Pot Spiced Apple Butter

 Use it in place of other jam or fruit fillings for baking, or make a simple peanut butter and apple butter sandwich.

 It’s delicious with savory dishes too!
 Just combine it with walnuts and cayenne pepper to make my Spicy Walnut Apple Butter Pork Loin.
+How about a dessert salad filled with apples.

 Best apples for homemade apple butter